Certificates of quality

 Butt Joint - A woodworking joint where

-layer of a tree.
-The cambium is one cell thick and resides between the sapwood and the
+layer of a tree. cambium is one cell thick and resides between sapwood and the

 phloem.
-It repeatedly divides itself to form new wood end causes the tree to grow and
+It repeatedly divides itself to form new wood end causes tree to grow and

 expand.
-It is the layer that becomes either bark or wood and lies dormate in the winter.
+It is layer that becomes either bark or wood and lies dormate in winter.

 caused by improper drying.
 Case Hardening is caused when a board is dried too fast.
 The

-outer layers in a case hardened board are compressed while the inner layers are in
+outer layers in a case hardened board are compressed while inner layers are in

 tension.